 You can file a complaint with the Commission des droits de la personne et des droits de la jeunesse (human rights commission).
-The Commission, along with organizations such as the Elder Mistreatment Helpline (LAAA), the Quebec Public Curator and Info-Social 811, can offer assistance in this process.
+The Commission, along with organizations such as the Elder Mistreatment Helpline (LAAA), the Curateur public and Info-Social 811, can offer assistance in this process.